ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix-mult-kernel-improvement/page1.md

 “Any sufficiently advanced technology is indistinguishable from magic” - Arthur C. Clarke
 {{% /notice %}}

-In the case of Generative AI models today, the magic is ultimately powered by **matrix multiplication**.
-To understand this core fact, and better understand KleidiAI itself, this section offers a high-level explination of neural network architecture.
+In the case of Generative AI models today, the math behind the precieved magic is **matrix multiplication**.
+To understand this, and better understand KleidiAI itself, this section offers a high-level explination of neural network architecture.

 Neural networks consist of layers of neurons.
 Each neuron in a layer is connected to all neurons in the previous layer.
 Each of these connections has a unique connection strength, learned through training.
 This is called a connection's *weight*.

 During inference (such as trying to generate the next token/word with a given input), each neuron performs a weighted sum of inputs and then decides its value via an activation function.
 The weighted sum is the dot product of each connected neruon's input (*x*) and its connection weight (*w*).
 A layer of neuron's calculations can be efficiently calculated via matrix multiplication, where the input matrix is multiplied by the weight matrix.

-For example, in the image below *z1* is calculated as a dot product of connected *x*'s and *w*'s from the previous layer.
+For example, in the image below, *z1* is calculated as a dot product of connected *x*'s and *w*'s from the previous layer.
 All *z* values in Layer 0 can therefore be effeciently calculated with a matrix multiplication operation.

 ![Neural Network example#center](neural-node-pic.jpg "Figure 1.
 Zoomed in on neural network node")

-Sidebar: In addition to *weights*, each neuron also learns if it should be firing more or less often through training and is assigned a *bias*.
-The combination of these *weights* and *biases* define how many *parameters* a model has.
-So in the Llama 3 model with 8 billion parameters, that means that model has around 8 billion individual weights and biases that embody what it learned during training.
-The more parameters a model has, the more information a model can retain during its training in weights & biases, which is what leads to more capable models.
+Sidebar:  In addition to *weights*, each neuron in a neural network is assigned a *bias*.
+These weights and biases are learned during training and make up a model's parameters.
+For example, in the Llama 3 model with 8 billion parameters, the model has around 8 billion individual weights and biases that embody what it learned during training.
+Generally speaking, the more parameters a model has, the more information it can retain from its training, leading to more capable models.

 ### Matrix Multiplication speedup is critical
 What does this all mean?
 An 8 billion parameter model generating one token requires billions of dot product calculations, with at least hundreds of millions of matrix multiplication operations.
 Therefore speeding up matrix multiplication is a critical piece to accelerating AI workloads.